Ben-Wormald/goto/README.md

 For example, `goto igm` is equivalent to `cd $GOTO_WORKSPACE/int-gel-matter`.

 Providing the full name of a project also works, for example `goto professor-cam`.

+Using `goto` with no arguments will take you to the root of your workspace.

 ## Configure